Dark Energy Survey: DESI-Independent Angular BAO Measurement: Cosmological constraints

 \subsubsection{Quantifying deviations from \lcdm}

-To estimate the preference for the \wacdm model relative to \lcdm, we compute the difference in the best-fit $\chi^2$ values between the two models (for a given dataset or combination of datasets).\footnote{Unlike in \cite{abbott2025dark}, in the present analysis we do not use \tensiometer (\url{https://github.com/mraveri/tensiometer}) to evaluate the tension with \lcdm when interpreting our datasets under \wacdm.
-The uncertainties returned by \tensiometer are sufficiently large that they do not allow us to assess the small changes introduced by including DES BAO-noDESI in the significances of the tensions with \lcdm.
-In contrast, the $\Delta\chi^2$ metric makes these incremental improvements visible.} For the chains that include the CMB likelihood, there are several additional parameters compared to those that do not include it (see \autoref{tab:priors}).
+To estimate the preference for the \wacdm model relative to \lcdm, we compute the difference in the best-fit $\chi^2$ values between the two models (for a given dataset or combination of datasets).\footnote{Unlike in \cite{abbott2025dark}, in the present analysis we do not use \tensiometer (\url{https://github.com/mraveri/tensiometer}) to evaluate the tension with \lcdm when interpreting our datasets under \wacdm, but differences in best-fit $\chi^2$ instead.
+However, we verified that both methods give consistent results.} For the chains that include the CMB likelihood, there are several additional parameters compared to those that do not include it (see \autoref{tab:priors}).
 We note that $a_\mathrm{Planck}$ has a Gaussian prior, which makes it difficult to directly maximize the likelihood (which does not encode information about the priors), as the posterior might prefer a value for this parameter that is too far from the Gaussian prior and yields a higher likelihood.
 For this reason, we maximize the posterior instead, which from \autoref{eq:posterior} can be written as

 where $\Pi_\mathrm{G}(\mathbf{p}\,|\,\mathcal{M})$ denotes the Gaussian priors and $\Pi_\mathrm{flat}(\mathcal{M})$ the flat priors.
 Since $\Pi_\mathrm{flat}(\mathcal{M})$ does not depend on the parameters $\mathbf{p}$, the best fit for $\mathcal{L}(\mathbf{D}\,|\, \mathbf{p}, \mathcal{M} ) \, \Pi_\mathrm{G}(\mathbf{p}\,|\,\mathcal{M})$ will be the same vector of parameters $\mathbf{p}_\mathrm{MAP}$ that maximizes the posterior.
 The vector of parameters $\mathbf{p}_\mathrm{MAP}$ is searched in the following way: we identify the $50$ samples with the highest posterior in the original chain file, and use these as starting points for a local maximization of the posterior employing the Powell algorithm \citep{powell1964efficient}, a derivative-free optimization method.